-Suzuki's Vitara gains mild hybrid tech.
+Suzuki's Vitara features both mild hybrid and full hybrid tech.
 Jonathan Crouch takes a look.

-This Suzuki Vitara may be one of the older designs in the compact SUV segment but it now has one of the most modern engines, with mild hybrid electrification added to a redesigned K14D'-series version of the company's 1.4-litre Boosterjet petrol engine.
-The brand has also taken the opportunity to add extra equipment and some additional safety features.
-And, unusually in this class, there's still the option of a proper lockable 4WD system if you want it.
+This Suzuki Vitara may be one of the older designs in the compact SUV segment but it can offer some of the most modern engines, with mild hybrid electrification featuring in a redesigned K14D'-series version of the company's 1.4-litre Boosterjet petrol engine.
+And a 1.5-litre Full Hybrid petrol unit available too.
+Unusually in this class, there's still the option of a proper lockable 4WD system if you want it.
 Time to take a second look at this car.

 Electrification is these days so important to automotive makers that developing it takes precedence over creating new designs.
 For proof of that, take a look at the Suzuki Vitara.
 The current fourth generation 'LY'-series design has been around since 2015: time, you might think, for an all-new version, given the over-riding importance of the compact SUV segment just at present.
-Instead, Suzuki has diverted its budgetary spend beneath the bonnet, redesigning its core 1.4-litre Boosterjet petrol turbo engine and adding sophisticated 48-volt mild hybrid tech into it as part of a move that sees every one of the company's models being in some way electrified.
-The result is the Vitara Hybrid model we're looking at here.
+Instead, Suzuki has diverted its budgetary spend beneath the bonnet, first in 2019 redesigning its core 1.4-litre Boosterjet petrol turbo engine and adding sophisticated 48-volt mild hybrid tech into it.
+Then in early 2022, the company introduced its own 1.5-litre Full Hybrid engine as an alternative for customers seeking even greater levels of efficiency.
+The result is the revitalised Vitara line-up we're looking at here.

 The Vitara has a slightly more athletic feel than Suzuki's other compact SUV in this segment, the S-Cross, and that hasn't been appreciably diluted by the marginal extra weight of the additional electrified tech.
+Let's start with the 1.4-litre mild hybrid model, which comes only with a manual gearbox.
 You may be familiar with the way that mild hybrid engines work but just in case not, here's a quick re-cap.
 Basically, energy that would otherwise be lost when braking or cruising off-throttle is harvested via a kinetic energy recovery system and sent to a small lithium-ion battery that here has been placed beneath the front passenger seat.
 This is used to drive a belt-driven 'ISG' unit (an 'Integrated Starter/Generator') and power the engine's stop/start system.
 Suzuki's old 12-volt mild hybrid package didn't do a lot more than that but this improved 48-volt set-up can also deliver a couple of other important benefits.
 The first is something quite unusual amongst current mild hybrids - the ability for this Suzuki to idle and even coast on full-electric power, though only below 10mph.
-The other fresh benefit here is something supposed to be now quite common amongst mild hybrid models - the ability to 'torque-fill' under acceleration to compensate for turbo lag.
-Which is just as well because this Vitara Hybrid's new 'K14D'-series 1.4-litre Boosterjet petrol engine has less power than the unit of the same size it replaces (127bhp rather than 138bhp).
-But there's now a fraction more torque (up from 230 to 235Nm).
-The 62mph sprint takes 9.5 en route to 118mph.
-There's an auto gearbox option ( six-speeder).
-And that proper lockable ALLGRIP 4WD system is optional on the top-spec 'SZ5' variant.
+What about the 1.5-litre Full Hybrid model?
+Well here, a normally aspirated petrol unit with 114bhp is combined with a 33bhp belt-driven electric motor generator powered by a tiny 0.84kWh battery.
+All the power is fed through a 6-speed automated manual gearbox, which you can expect to feel somewhat slow and clunky until you learn to lift off between ratio changes.
+There's an 'Eco' mode to improve frugality, but you might not want to engage it too often because it restricts throttle response and even in its normal drive setting, this car is no ball of fire.
+Rest to 62mph occupies 12.7s on the way to a top speed of 111mph.
+This powertrain can be specified with a proper lockable ALLGRIP 4WD system on the top-spec 'SZ5' variant.

 There's still plenty to like about the Vitara.
 The light kerb weight delivers agile handling.
 There's more space inside than you get with competitors like Nissan's Juke.
 And there are high standards of specification to sugar the showroom proposition.
 If you regularly drive on potentially treacherous roads, it'll also matter than this Suzuki is one of the few SUVs in the class that can be ordered with 4WD.
-But it's harder to like all of this quite as much at the significantly higher prices that Suzuki needs to charge to cover the cost of the mild hybrid tech.
-Particularly given the fact that the 48-volt set-up's effect on everyday running costs, though welcome, will still be somewhat marginal.
+But it's harder to like all of this quite as much at the significantly higher prices that Suzuki needs to charge to cover the cost of the mild hybrid and Full Hybrid tech.
+Particularly given the fact that the electrification benefits, though welcome, are still not quite as extensive as you might hope.
 Still, this is now much more a Vitara for the modern world.
 And a car that in this form is now just a little more than just a fashion statement.